John Frusciante: 1992: First departure from the Chili Peppers

 Blood Sugar Sex Magik reached number three on the Billboard charts and went on to sell 13 million copies worldwide.
 The unexpected success turned the Red Hot Chili Peppers into rock stars.
 Frusciante was blindsided by his newfound fame and struggled to cope.
 Soon after the album's release, he began to develop a dislike for the band's popularity.
 He and Kiedis argued after concerts: "John would say, 'We're too popular.
 I don't need to be at this level of success.
 I would just be proud to be playing this music in clubs like you guys were doing two years ago.'"
 Frusciante later said that the band's rise to popularity was "too high, too far, too soon.
 Everything seemed to be happening at once and I just couldn't cope with it."

 Frusciante also began to feel that destiny was leading him away from the band.
 When the Red Hot Chili Peppers began their world tour, he started to hear voices in his head telling him "you won't make it during the tour, you have to go now".
 Frusciante said he had once taken pleasure in hedonism; however, "by the age of 20, I started doing it right and looking at it as an artistic expression instead of a way of partying and screwing a bunch of girls.
 To balance it out, I had to be extra-humble, extra-anti-rock star."
-He refused to take the stage during a performance at Tokyo's Club Quattro on May 7, 1992, telling his bandmates that he was leaving the band.
+He refused to take the stage during a performance at Saitama Sonic City on May 7, 1992, telling his bandmates that he was leaving the band.
 He was persuaded to perform but left for California the next morning.
 "It was just impossible for me to stay in the band any longer," he said.
 "It had come to the point where even though they wanted me in the band, it felt like I was forced out of the band.
 Not by any members in particular or management in particular, but just the direction it was going."
 He was replaced by the former Jane's Addiction guitarist Dave Navarro.

 In a 2015 interview, Cris Kirkwood said that following Frusciante's departure from the band in 1992, Frusciante auditioned for the Meat Puppets.
 Kirkwood said, "He showed up with his guitar out of its case and barefoot.
 We were on a major label then, we just got signed, and those guys had blown up to where they were at and John needed to get out.
 John gets to our pad and we started getting ready to play and I said, 'You want to use my tuner?'
 He said, 'No, I'll bend it in.'
 It was so far out.
 Then we jammed but it didn't come to anything.
 Maybe he wasn't in the right place and we were a tight little unit.
 It just didn't quite happen but it could have worked."